Product May Be Discontinued in North America

 Even when you consider the protein-boosting effect of the flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-Dog Lovers Gold is a plant-based dry dog food using a moderate amount of lamb meal as its main source of animal protein, thus earning the brand 4 stars.
+Dog Lovers Gold is a grain-inclusive dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 4 stars.